National Trauma Education and Policy Institute

 Urban Development

-Developing business and training programs to promote entrepreneurship in urban community and other high paying positions, for residents of the community with increased security in the community for residents to remain safe and secure.
+Developing business and training programs to promote entrepreneurship and skills needed to obtain high paying positions.
+Also, to increase security in the community for residents to remain safe and secure.

 Addiction